gobid/knowledge-map-cheatsheets/README.md

 What percent of all established knowledge do you know?
 Add yourself to this sheet http://bit.ly/2AqvNn4 to find out!

-This sheet can also help you find collaborators for industry, startup, or research projects.
+The sheet can also help you find collaborators for industry, startup, or research projects.

 Mission:
 Let's not get bogged down by information overload!
 Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).